When the cost of getting to work becomes a barrier

 • Increased lateness or unplanned absences

-• Requests for shift or roster changes
+• Requests for roster or shift changes

 Flexibility and work patterns